 This is another marker for inflammation.

 If you want to understand the causes of heart disease, this book is a must read.
 The book is much more than a journey through the history of the cholesterol myth or a list of important blood tests.
 Drs.
 Bowden and Sinatra cover, in clear, easy-to-understand language, what they call the “Four Horsemen of Aging.”
 They are inflammation, oxidation, sugar and stress.
 While all of these contribute mightily to development of heart disease, chronic inflammation is the worst offender; the other three primarily contribute to inflammation.
-Because inflammation is an underlying cause of so many of our chronic diseases, the knowledge you will gain about how to reduce inflammation for your heart will also benefit your overall health.

 Arm yourself with the information in this book and you will know more than most physicians.
 I highly recommend “The Great Cholesterol Myth.”